sameerkhan24/LC-random/README.md

 ## Usage
 Executable files and Excel template are available in `USE` folder.
-There are separate folders for Linus, windows and Mac.
+There are separate folders for Linux, windows and Mac.
 There is also a zip file also with Windows and Mac executables and LC template.

 ### Windows